mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

    1. Go to **Admin** > **Users & Groups** > **Security Policies**.
    2. Click **Create** > **Single sign-on**.
    3. Fill out the name and description as your preference.
-   4. In status choose **active**.
+   4. In status, choose **active**.
    5. In authentication type, choose **Single Sign-on**, and **Single Sign-on Profile**, choose single sign-on.
    7. In **eSignature Profile**, select **None**.
    8. Select the newly created Oauth 2.0 profile.

    For the rest of the settings, keep the default values.

 4. Link user with the security policy.
    1. Go to **Admin** > **Users & Groups**.